 When the chatter reaches the point in the flow where a Salesforce Block has been included in an answer, so long as it is during open hours and there are agents online, they will be added to the appropriate queue.
 Within their chat window they will be provided with a banner indicating their queue position and will no longer have the ability to chat with the bot.

-When the chat is assigned to an available agent, the agent's name and Salesforce avatar image (or default avatar if a personal one has not been set) will be provided to the chatter to identify who they are chatting with.
+When the chat is assigned to an available agent, the agent's name is provided to the chatter to identify who they are chatting with.
 The chatter will continue the conversation with the live agent in the same chat window that they were corresponding with the bot in, resulting in a seamless experience for the chatter.
 Please note that currently the chatter will be unable to end the chat with the live agent, and the live agent will have to do this.

 When the chatter reaches the point in the flow where a Salesforce Block has been included in an answer, Ada will check Salesforce to see if there is an appropriate agent online, adhering to the Salesforce settings for skills, queues, multiple chat, etc. Depending on the Salesforce settings, the live agent will either automatically or manually accept the chat conversation and take over the conversation from the bot.